dalilavescovi/GranularShearFlows/README.md

 Initial geometrical configuration:
-find it into folder: InitialGeometricalConfiguration the file: GranularShearFlow.restart sets the geometrical info of the simulation: position and radius of each particle particles from id 0 to id 479 are those glued at the walls.
+find it into folder: InitialGeometricalConfiguration the file GranularShearFlow.restart sets the geometrical info of the simulation: position and radius of each particle.
+The total number of particles is 3480.
+Particles from id 0 to id 479 are those glued at the walls.

 Output files format:
 find examples of the output files format into the folder: outputs_example